-GARDEN JUDGING Introduced Cultivars and Seedlings of MDB Iris

-Miniature dwarf bearded (MDB) iris should have small and dainty flowers, with flowers and stems being in proportion to the overall plant.
-The great diversity in the background of MDB iris causes a relatively wide range of height in this class.
-A variety which occasionally produces a stem above the class height limit may be acceptable if the bloom size and other characteristics are those of the MDB class.
+GARDEN JUDGING Introduced Cultivars and Seedlings of MDB Iris occasionally produces a stem above the class height limit may be acceptable if the bloom size and other characteristics are those of the MDB class.
 A variety purported to be an MDB but not conforming to the class should not receive a vote for an award, whatever its other qualities.